AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-metadata.md

 Descriptive metadata is metadata concerned with the application domain, for example, the business that an asset is coming from.
 Descriptive metadata cannot be determined automatically.
 It is created manually or semi-automatically.
 For example, a GPS-enabled camera can automatically track the latitude and longitude and add geotag the image.

 The cost of manually creating descriptive metadata information is high.
 So, standards are established to ease the exchange of metadata across software systems and organizations. [!DNL Experience Manager Assets] supports all relevant standards for metadata management.

+## Metadata and Last Modification {#last-modification}

+The last modified date of an asset reflects the last time the original file for an asset was modified.
+Therefore the modification date and user will only change in the following conditions:

+* A new version of the asset is uploaded
+* The asset is reprocessed
+* The asset is edited via the Edit Asset tool

+The last modification date and user will not change:

+* When an asset is moved or renamed
+* When an asset is checkedout, checkedin or version
+* When an asset is published or unpublished
+* On metadata updates
+* Reference or collection updates

 ## Encoding standards {#encoding-standards}